Family Life and Children

 How easily, where unity existeth in a given family, the affairs of that family are conducted; what progress the members of that family make, how they prosper in the world.
 Their concerns are in order, they enjoy comfort and tranquility, they are secure, their position is assured.

-As such, Baháʼís work continuously to strengthen the spiritual bonds that tie the family unit together, every member of the Baháʼí community makes a pledge to contribute to the safeguarding of the dynamics of a family life that adheres to the equality of men and women, that develops values of love and mutual respect between parents and children and strengthens consultation and harmony in decision making.
+Bahá'ís continuously strive to strengthen the spiritual bonds that hold the family unit together.
+Each member of the Bahá'í community commits to contributing to the preservation of a family dynamic that upholds gender equality, fosters love and mutual respect between parents and children, and promotes loving consultation in decision-making.

-In our family lives, we strive to instill true love that includes all people, practice tolerance even though we have differences and instill a strong sense of justice and empathy towards others.
-We work hard to raise our children to understand the unity of mankind and so, look at every human being, regardless of race, ethnic background, religion or nationality as members of one human family in accordance to the teachings of Bahá’u’lláh: “Ye are all the fruits of one tree and the leaves of one branch.”
-When we ignore the needs and welfare of some, we cannot commit to justice and fairness for all.
+In their daily lives, Bahá’í families aim to cultivate genuine love that embraces all people, practice tolerance despite differences, and nurture a strong sense of justice and empathy for others.
+Bahá’ís are dedicated to raising their children with a profound appreciation of the oneness of mankind, encouraging them to view every individual—regardless of race, ethnicity, religion, or nationality—as a member of one human family, as reflected in the teachings of Bahá'u'lláh where He says: "Ye are all the fruits of one tree and the leaves of one branch."
+Neglecting the needs and well-being of others undermines our ability to commit fully to fairness and justice for all.